I’m passionate about helping early career writers and artists to professionalize so that they can make more progress with their long-term goals.

 Since 2015, I have worked with clients from all different backgrounds.
 I’m currently specialising in helping clients who have already made a commitment to their creativity and are working towards finishing new projects, getting their work out to audiences, or aiming to grow what they earn from their creative practice.
-I am also working with clients who want to improve the social impact and meaningfulness of their endeavours, and make more of a difference in the world as a creative person.
+I am also working with clients who want to improve the social impact and meaningfulness of their endeavours, so that they feel more satisfied with what they are contributing to the world via their creativity.

 How Can A Creativity Coach Help?

 It can be hard for people to build a life for themselves as a creative person, especially in the early stages of getting established.
 Rejections and the realities of working independently without adequate support can mean we want to give up before we’ve actually fulfilled our goals.
 Coaching can help you to silence your inner critic, build your confidence, overcome procrastination, finally finish projects that have stalled, and express the full flourishing of your creativity.
 It can also support you as you deepen your knowledge of the “industry” and “marketplace” you’re working in, and help you uncover new things about the creative process itself.
 Finally, instead of feeling like pursuing a creative life is a struggle, you can be thriving and accomplishing the things you’ve always wanted to accomplish.

 A typical coaching session lasts 45-60 minutes (over Skype/Zoom/telephone), or can be conducted by weekly email exchange.
 Think of it as an informed, friendly chat with a fellow creative.
 It’s as simple and as powerful as that!